The Lost Daughter (2021)

 Conclusion:

 A story of moral ambiguity of motherhood and the modern woman in the debacle of freedom and ambition versus responsibility.
 This film should speak volumes for female audiences.
 A great script for women, which I might not be able to review fairly.
+However, I think it is one of the best films for female empowerment in modern times that women should deeply connect with.

 Previous